 Archaeologists believe the plant species “Cannabis Sativa,” dates back 10,000 years.
 Taiwanese farmers were among the first to use Hemp, they used hemp seeds to condition their soil.
 These people also found that hemp seeds have high levels of protein, vitamins, and amino acids.
 During these times hemp seeds were used so frequently.
 They became essential to human civilization.
 Around 6,000 B.C. the oldest pharmacopeia “Pen Ts’ao Ching” mentions hemp and its uses.
 Its documented that the ancient Chinese found that cannabis plants have either male or female reproductive properties.
 This was the beginning of understanding the difference between ‘hemp’ and ‘marijuana’

 In 2737 B.C.
-Hemp is recorded as being used by Chinese Emperor Shen-Nung as medicine.
+Chinese Emperor Shen-Nung recorded using hemp oil as medicine.
 Text published, in Pen Ts’ao Ching suggests that the emperor extracted hemp oil from the plant’s seeds for pain treatment and made topical salves for treating skin rashes and irritation.
 In England under Henry VIII’s rule, Hemp was cultivated to make clothing and building materials.
-Then in 1616, settlers traveling from Europe brought hemp to North America, and by 1619 it was again mandated that the plants were cultivated for various purposes all over the United States.
-By the 1700’s hemp became prevalent on the content of Africa, where amongst other uses, the plant was given to pregnant women before childbirth.
+Then in 1616, settlers traveling from Europe brought hemp to North America.
+By 1619 it was again mandated that the plants were cultivated for various purposes all over the United States.
+By the 1700’s hemp became prevalent on the content of Africa.
+Where amongst other uses, the plant was given to pregnant women before childbirth.
 In the 1800’s the medical use of hemp becomes more common in the US and Europe.
 Queen Victoria used CBD rich cannabis to treat menstrual pain.

 Fast forward to 1900’s during the Mexican Revolution.
 With large amounts of Mexican immigrants coming to the US, who introduced the recreational use of cannabis and propaganda against these foreigners, sparked the criminalization of all cannabis products in the United States.
 This was a defining time in the cannabis industry and by the 1980’s marijuana cultivators worldwide were on one mission: to grow the most potent, most psychoactive cannabis on the market.
 Because of this, cultivation of plants that were rich in other cannabinoids like CBD was far less.